 County officials expect that Johnson & Johnson will seek emergency authorization next week for its one-dose vaccine, which could be available by mid-month, Kim said.

 The outbreak in the county's jails continued to decline.
-The number of inmates infected dropped from 25 on Tuesday to 23 on Wednesday, with one inmate hospitalized.
-The county is awaiting the result of 217 tests.
+The number of inmates infected dropped from 23 Wednesday to 22 on Thursday, with one inmate hospitalized.
+The county is awaiting the result of 205 tests.

-The county's state-adjusted ICU bed availability remains at zero, and the unadjusted figure increased from 10% Tuesday to 12.2%.
+The county's state-adjusted ICU bed availability remains at zero, and the unadjusted figure declined from 12.2% Wednesday to 9.6% on Thursday.
 The state created the adjusted metric to reflect the difference in beds available for COVID-19 patients and non-coronavirus patients.

 The adjusted daily case rate per 100,000 people dropped from 46.6 last week to 39 on Tuesday, and the test positivity rate on a seven-day average, with a seven-day lag, dropped from 12.9% to 10.9%.
 The numbers for the state's color-coded tier framework are updated on Tuesdays.